[As of September 30, 2024]

 The board should identify the skills, etc. that it should have in light of its managing strategies, and have a view on the appropriate balance between knowledge, experience and skills of the board as a whole, and also on diversity and appropriate board size.
 Consistent with its view, the board should establish policies and procedures for nominating directors and disclose them along with the combination of skills, etc. that each director possesses in an appropriate form according to the business environment and business characteristics, etc., such as what is known as a "skills matrix.”
 When doing so, independent director(s) with management experience in other companies should be included.

-Although no policy or procedure on diversity and size has been defined at the present, the Company’s Board of Directors works to comprehensively taking into account factors in appointing Directors to achieve an appropriate balance of members to cover each function and business unit of the Company and to ensure accurate, speedy decision-making while also giving considerations to diversity.
+The Company’s Board of Directors works to comprehensively taking into account factors in appointing Directors such as an appropriate balance of knowledge, experience and skills of the members to cover each function and business unit of the Company, management experience in other corporations with regard to Independent Outside Directors, and aptitude of the members to ensure accurate, speedy decision-making, while also giving considerations to diversity.

 Outside directors, outside kansayaku, and other directors and kansayaku should devote sufficient time and effort required to appropriately fulfill their respective roles and responsibilities.
 Therefore, where directors and kansayaku also serve as directors, kansayaku or the management at other companies, such positions should be limited to a reasonable number and disclosed each year.